SeaChange International

-SeaChange International is a global, public supplier of video delivery software which provides video streaming, linear TV and video advertising technology for operators, content owners and broadcasters globally.
+SeaChange International, Inc. is a global, public supplier of video delivery software, providing video streaming as well as linear TV and video advertising technology for operators, content owners, and broadcasters.

 History

 SeaChange was founded in January 1993 by Bill Styslinger.
 In 1996, the company became listed at NASDAQ.
 In April 2005, SeaChange bought the international assets of Liberate Technologies.

 In September 2005, SeaChange acquired UK-based On-Demand Group (ODG).
 In November 2008, SeaChange acquired Mobix Interactive, also from the UK.

 In September 2009, SeaChange bought eventIS, based in the Netherlands.
 In January 2010, SeaChange acquired Silicon Valley start-up VividLogic.
 In June 2012, SeaChange obtained the assets of Flashlight Engineering and Consulting.